-The Arts are a vital part of our curriculum, and complement learning in the humanities as part of our topic-based curriculum.
-Pupils learn about Art and Music from a range of contexts, societies and traditions.
-All half-termly topics have a focus on either Art or Music, and this is balanced through the year.
+The Arts are a vital part of our curriculum, and complement learning in the humanities as part of our theme-based curriculum.
+Pupils learn about Art from a range of contexts, societies and traditions.

 Our Art curriculum provides children with the opportunity to understand and respond to the world.
 It enables them to communicate what they see, feel and think through the use of colour, texture, form and pattern.